 Myth 4: You’re going to see my artwork and know what I’m thinking.

 Art can be brutally honest, and often serves as a window into a person’s soul, but no one can read your mind, not even an art therapist.
 An art therapist never assumes anything at face value about what you drew.
-This is why we ask questions like, “Why did you chose that color?” or “How does this image tie to that image?”
+This is why we ask questions like, “Why did you choose that color?” or “How does this image tie to that image?”

 On the other hand, while we cannot read your mind, we do have art assessments that we can use to aid in diagnosing.
 Art therapy is about deep exploration, and art therapists serve as facilitators who can help you see things differently or discover things about yourself.
 But ultimately, we cannot tell you what you are thinking or how you feel – only you can do that.